Coder-MJ911/k8s-basic-training/README.md

 How to delete all service:
 kubectl delete service --all

+How to delete all cronjob:
+kubectl delete cronjob --all

 How to delete a deployment by name: kubectl delete deployment k8s-deployment